nahidulhasan/nodejs-weather-app/README.md

 Current Temperature in Dhaka is 24.6°C
 ```

-If you want to specific city temperature, then call in this way
+If you want to get specific city temperature, then call in this way

 ``` js